What Vaccinated People Should Really Know About the Delta Variant’s Threat to Them

 When my colleague got home, he started to feel like he had a cold.
 He didn’t think much of it—until he got a call from one of his family members in Florida who had tested positive for COVID-19.
-Eventually, all the adults that gathered on that trip got sick, including his mother-in-law and father-in-law.
+Eventually, all the adults who gathered on that trip got sick, including my colleague’s mother-in-law and father-in-law.
 My colleague’s wife also tested positive; he didn’t, but given his symptoms, including loss of smell, it seemed like a probable COVID case.

 As I spoke to my colleague about it, he was still sifting through exactly what he was feeling.
-He’d forgotten how miserable being sick is, for one thing, and his case, a “mild one” by medical definitions, knocked him out for about a day and a half.
-He, his wife, and father-in-law still had a lingering cough, and he was worried about long-term effects, particularly because his father-in-law is undergoing treatment for a serious health issue.
+He’d forgotten how miserable being sick is, for one thing, and his case—a “mild one” by medical definitions—knocked him out for about a day and a half.
+He, his wife, and his father-in-law still had a lingering cough, and he was worried about long-term effects, particularly because his father-in-law is undergoing treatment for a serious health issue.

 The most important thing to realize is that breakthrough cases are going to continue to surface in our lives.
 “The goal was never to eradicate COVID from being annoying—it was to eradicate it from being a killer,” said Dara Kass, an emergency medicine physician in New York.
 (She emphasized, again, that the vaccines are very good at doing the latter.)
 And so even while you have likely heard that breakthrough cases are “rare,” that’s a subjective assessment that is probably worth adjusting upward.
 There hasn’t been a firm percentage available beyond these vague characterizations—and the CDC is only tracking breakthrough cases that result in hospitalization or death, a decision a Harvard doctor called “disappointing” on the medical school’s blog.
 But medical professionals are starting to think about this more and more, and the suspicion is that they will happen with increasing frequency—and we shouldn’t be surprised when we do.

 “Breakthrough is the next frontier,” Bill Hanage, an epidemiologist at Harvard, wrote to me.
 Kass affirmed what many doctors have been reporting anecdotally—that the vast majority of patients ending up in hospitals with COVID are unvaccinated.
-But she added, “More and more vaccinated people will keep getting positive COVID tests.
+But, she added, “more and more vaccinated people will keep getting positive COVID tests.
 We really don’t know how many officially or what that means.”
-We know that breakthrough infections are not as serious or deadly in most cases, but we simply don’t know how common they currently are—or will be as Delta continues to spread.
+We know breakthrough infections are not as serious or deadly in most cases, but we simply don’t know how common they currently are—or will be as delta continues to spread.

 To approach even a moderate (or severe) case of COVID, “there must be significant lung involvement as evidenced by low oxygen levels, for example,” Faust said.
 “It really can be miserable.
 But you’re at home, not in the ICU.”